KiKi Davis, Director of Institutional Equity and Diversity

 Faculty/Staff Examining Whiteness Group (meets 7 times per year since the fall of 2018)

-AWARE (Alliance of White Anti-racist Educators) group of faculty members JK-12 that looks at curriculum development from an anti-racist lens (2019)
+Steering Committee for Anti-Racist Programming (group of faculty members JK-12 that looks at curriculum development from an anti-racist lens (2019))

 Anti-bias training for hiring managers